Datronizer/sheridan-vault/python-prog12583/Lectures/Lecture 2 - PROG12583.md

 etc. | ... | ...

 Python allocates some memory for your variables **based on their data types**.
 When you declare a variable in other languages, you must also declare a type so that the interpreter/compiler can allocate room in its memory.
 Often times, it, as well as us, overshoot the allocation and waste memory.
 Compare a `short` of value `55` and an `int` of value `55`.
 The `short` will just have 1 address of size 1 chomp.
 The `int` would have a size of 4 chomps because it needs to allocate extra room as `00 00 00 55`.
 This wastes a ton of memory.
+## Stop sign
+A stop sign is a byte that signifies a "stop" of an object(?) currently being stored in the memory.
+One way to look at it is to see it is to imagine textbooks being stored as only unordered pages.
+How do we know where one book ends and the other begins?
+We need a divider that splits these pages and
 # ASCII table
 The ASCII table is a table of all characters supported in ASCII, for example, pi.
 Here's how you can type these characters into your text editor.
 - Look up the ASCII number of the symbol